Notable Faculty & Alumni

 Founders and Groundbreakers

-Daniel Hale Williams, MD, was the school’s first African-American graduate and faculty member, the first black fellow of the American College of Surgeons and the principal founder of the National Medical Association.
-Williams founded Provident Hospital in Chicago, the first black-owned and -operated interracial hospital in the country in 1891.
+Daniel Hale Williams, MD, was the school’s first Black graduate and faculty member, the first Black fellow of the American College of Surgeons and the principal founder of the National Medical Association.
+Williams founded Provident Hospital in Chicago, the first Black-owned and -operated interracial hospital in the country in 1891.
 He performed one of the world’s first successful heart operations in 1893, and President Grover Cleveland appointed him surgeon-in-chief at Freedman’s Hospital, Washington, D.C., in 1894.

 Milan Mrksich, PhD, a professor in the Department of Cell & Developmental Biology at Northwestern University Feinberg School of Medicine, the Department of Biomedical Engineering in the McCormick School of Engineering and the Department of Chemistry in the Weinberg College of Arts and Sciences, is considered a world leader in engineering the interface between cells and surfaces.
 He has helped oversee Northwestern University’s research enterprise as vice president for research since 2020.
 Among his many honors, Mrksich is a Howard Hughes Medical Institute Investigator.

 Mary Thompson, MD, was the first female surgeon in the United States and, in 1870, was Northwestern Medical School's first female medical graduate.
 She founded the Women's Medical College, the first medical school for women in the Midwest; the Chicago Hospital for Women and Children, the first hospital staffed by female physicians; and helped found Chicago’s first nursing school.
 She also developed a number of surgical instruments and procedures.